-Michelle was previously an independent non-executive director of Canteen Australia and Chair of the People and Performance Committee.
+Michelle was previously an independent non-executive director of Canteen Australia and chair of the People and Performance Committee.
 She is currently a non-executive director at Abbotsleigh School and chair of their Strategic Planning Committee, and a non-executive director of Collaborate Corporation (ASX:CL8), holding roles as chair of the Nomination and Remuneration Committee and member of the Audit & Risk Committee.

-Michelle holds a Bachelor of Economics and Bachelor of Laws (Hons) and a MBA, she is also is also a Graduate Member of the Australian Institute of Company Directors.
+Michelle holds a Bachelor of Economics, Bachelor of Laws (Hons) and a MBA, she is also is also a Graduate Member of the Australian Institute of Company Directors.

 Geoff was previously employed as CEO at Port of Newcastle.
 Geoff has experience in the ports, shipping, resources, and logistics sector having held senior executive roles with Port Waratah Coal Services, BHP, Yancoal and Coal and Allied amongst others.

 Geoff is Chair of the University of Newcastle Faculty of Business and Law Advisory Board and a past director of the Hunter Business Chamber.

 eric de rooy